pip-services/pip-services-docs/content/en/net/commons/config/_index.md

 #### [IConfigurable](iconfigurable)
 An interface to set configuration parameters to an object.
 It can be added to any existing class by implementing a single **Configure()** method.
-If you need to emphasise the fact that **Configure()** method can be called multiple times to change object configuration in runtime, use [IReconfigurable](ireconfigurable) interface instead.
+If you need to emphasise the fact that the **Configure()** method can be called multiple times to change object configuration in runtime, use the [IReconfigurable](ireconfigurable) interface instead.

 #### [IReconfigurable](ireconfigurable)
 An interface to set configuration parameters to an object.